crisu83/yii-imagemanager/README.md

 * A wide range of image filters such as crop, resize and thumbnail
 * Image presets with support for caching of generated images
 * Storing of uploaded images in the database
-* Supports many graphics libraries including GD, Imagick and Gmagick
+* Supports multiple graphics libraries including GD, Imagick and Gmagick
 * Application component that provides centralized access
-* Image model and active record behavior to ease working with the API
+* Active record behavior to ease working with the API

 ## Setup